nashville-software-school/TabloidFullStack/README.md

 ### Mock-Ups

 The company has hired a designer and here are the mock-ups they provided.
 While functionality comes first, and should be your priority, you should try to adhere roughly to the designs provided.
+(The quill used in some of the mock ups is included in the images folder for your use as needed!)

 ##### (Any Changes should be discussed with the Product Owner behforehand!)